-Loved by many including Mary Greenwell and Trinny Woodall who had the treatment in October 2019 and said she would definitely recommend it, Profhilo is the treatment on everyone's lips (and in everyone's faces) who want a subtle yet noticeable improvement to their skin.
-Dr Sophie Shotter, who offers the treatment at her Kent clinic reported a 50 per cent increase in enquiries about skin hydrating injectables such as Profhilo over the last six months.
+Loved by many beauty insiders including Mary Greenwell and Trinny Woodall, Profhilo is the treatment on everyone's lips (and in everyone's faces) who want a subtle yet noticeable improvement to their skin.
+Dr Sophie Shotter, who offers the treatment at her clinics in London and Kent, reported a 50 per cent increase in enquiries about skin hydrating injectables such as Profhilo over the last six months.

 But what is Profhilo?
-In her latest video for GTG Dr Sophie Shotter tells all about the injectable treatment which is the one she personally never misses.
+In her latest video for Get the Gloss Dr Sophie Shotter tells us why this subtle and glow-giving injectable treatment is the one she personally never misses.

 What is Profhilo and how is it different from filler?

 "Profhilo is a treatment that involves injecting hyaluronic acid into the skin, but it's very different to dermal filler," says Dr Sophie.
 "Dermal fillers are gels created to lift the skin, whereas Profhilo is the texture of runny honey and it's injected strategically into certain points within the skin."